 Reflecting on cross-cultural UX design and future opportunities:

-This project taught us how deeply cultural influences affect UX and UI expectations.
-Designing for a non-Western audience required adapting global assumptions to local cultural expectations and anchoring all of our choices within a nimble form of ethnographic research.
-We gained valuable experience working within brand constraints, balancing practicality with cultural sensitivity.
+This project taught us how cultural influences affect UX expectations.
+Designing for non-Western audiences required adapting global assumptions to local expectations through ethnographic research, all while balancing brand constraints with cultural sensitivity and practical decisions.

 If we had more time, we would conduct usability testing with Indian users and further iterate based on real behavior.
 We’d also explore adaptive interface patterns that shift based on region and language, helping IKEA create a more scalable international UX strategy.